 Cash deposits are held by banks qualified as public depositories under Florida law.
 All deposits are insured by federal depository insurance and collateralized with securities held in Florida's multiple financial institution collateral pool under Chapter 280, Florida Statutes.
-The School's cash consists primarily of demand deposits and certificates of deposit with financial institutions.
+The School's cash consists primarily of demand and savings deposits with financial institutions.